Skip to content

 end

-If validation fails, validate returns a list of error messages:
+If validation fails, validate returns an array of error messages:

 json